Ruddy2007/SharePlugin/README.md

 ﻿## Share Plugin for Xamarin and Windows

-Simple way to share a message or link, copy text to clipboard, or open a browser in any Xamarin or Windows app.
+Simple way to share a message, image (iOS & Android Only) or link, copy text to clipboard, or open a browser in any Xamarin or Windows app.

 ### Documentation